Preparation of the Dossier

 - Assessment of program and constituency needs

-- Evaluation of academic program activities and functions
+- Evaluation of academic program effectiveness

 - Development of proposals for extramural funding of campus programs